Burgundy & Provence

 Day 7 - Lyon

 Enjoy a free day in this fascinating city to explore at your leisure.
 Early risers might like to visit the local produce market.
-Perhaps wander through one of Lyon's parks, discover some of the murals (there are over 100 of them) or take an optional biking tour.
+Perhaps wander through one of Lyon's parks, discover some of the murals (there are over 100 of them) or choose a guided optional culinary walk through the city.
 Taste the gastronomic delights and sample Beaujolais, the wine of the region.
 Your Cruise Director will have plenty of suggestions for things to do.
 Overnight Vessel.
 (B, L, D)

 Day 8 - Tournon/Tain L'Hermitage-Viviers

 The twin cities of Tournon and Tain l'Hermitage lie nestled among vineyards between the Rhône River and the granite slopes of the Hermitage.
 A local guide takes you through Tournon, one of France's oldest medieval cities, with its imposing 16th-century castle and Roman ruins.
 After arriving in Viviers in the late afternoon, a guided walk shows you this charming town, which was developed around its Romanesque Cathedral.
 The Old Town has an appealing mix of Christian, Roman and medieval influences.
 Overnight Vessel.
 (B, L, D)